 From 2005 to 2010, Mr. Helm served as co-managing partner of Munger Tolles and was named in 2008 as one of Lawdragon’s “100 Managing Partners You Need to Know.”
 He served from 2009 to 2012 as co-chair of the ABA Litigation Section’s Committee on Pro Bono and Public Interest.

 Mr. Helm was a member of the Professional Responsibility and Ethics Committee of the Los Angeles County Bar Association from 1988 to 1993, serving as its chair in the last year.
 He also served on the County Bar’s Liaison Committee with the ABA Commission on Ethics 2000.
 He was coordinating contributing editor for the California Practice Handbook, Attorney Ethics (Matthew Bender 1993) and has written and lectured extensively on legal ethics.

-Mr. Helm is a vice chair of the board of directors of the YMCA of Metropolitan Los Angeles, a member of the board of directors of the Ojai Playwrights Conference, a member of the Los Angeles Coalition for the Economy & Jobs, and a member of the Pacific Council on International Policy.
+Mr. Helm is chair of the board of directors of the YMCA of Metropolitan Los Angeles, a member of the board of directors of the Ojai Playwrights Conference, a member of the Los Angeles Coalition for the Economy & Jobs, and a member of the Pacific Council on International Policy.

 Before joining Munger Tolles, Mr. Helm clerked for Chief Justice Warren E. Burger of the U.S. Supreme Court (1983-1984) and Judge Carl McGowan of the United States Court of Appeals for the District of Columbia Circuit (1982-1983).
 Before attending law school, Mr. Helm served for a year as the political speechwriter for Mayor Kevin H. White of Boston.